blab/flu-forecasting/manuscript/blog-post/predicting-seasonal-influenza-evolution.md

 Importantly, this model explicitly accounts for the benefits of antigenic drift and the costs of deleterious mutations.
 This model also slightly outperformed the naive model in its estimated of flu clade frequencies.
 However, we found that the naive model often selected individual strains that were as close to the future population as the best biologically-informed model.
+The naive model's estimated closest strain to the future is effectively the weighted average of the current population and conceptually similar to the consensus sequence of the population.
 From these results, we concluded that the predictive gains of fitness models depend on the prediction target.

 Surprisingly, the sequence-based metrics of epitope cross-immunity and delta frequency and the mutational preferences from DMS experiments had little predictive power.